Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states the specific action (Cancel) and target resource (pending signature or acknowledgment request), clearly distinguishing this from sibling tools like send-signing-request-tool, get-signing-request-tool, and list-signing-requests-tool.
+The description clearly states the action (cancel) and the resource (pending signature or acknowledgment request).
+It distinguishes from sibling tools like send-signing-request-tool and list-signing-requests-tool by specifying the cancellation action and the 'pending' constraint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.